echasnovski/mini.nvim/readmes/mini-files.md

 - Navigate file system using column view (Miller columns) to display nested directories.
 See `*MiniFiles-navigation*` tag in help file for overview.

+- Opt-in preview of file or directory under cursor.

 - Manipulate files and directories by editing text buffers: create, delete, copy, rename, move.
 See `*MiniFiles-manipulation*` tag in help file for overview.

 - Use as default file explorer instead of `netrw`.